sammargolis/clinicaltrialqualifier/README.md

 - Verify the `.env` file is in the project root directory

 ### Agent takes too long
-- The agent evaluates each trial sequentially
+- The agent queries ClinicalTrials.gov and evaluates each trial sequentially
-- For 6 trials, expect 1-2 minutes total processing time
+- Expect ~2-3 minutes for full workflow (search + 10 trial evaluations)
+- Each MCP query takes ~2-5 seconds
-- Each Claude API call takes ~10-20 seconds
+- Each trial evaluation takes ~10-20 seconds

 ### Low confidence scores
 - May indicate missing information in patient data
 - Add more detailed medical history, lab values, and imaging results
 - Ensure all relevant criteria are addressed in the patient data

+### MCP connection errors
+- Verify the MCP server URL is correct
+- Check that https://clinicaltrialsgov-mcp.onrender.com is accessible
+- Ensure network connectivity and no firewall blocking
+- MCP server may be cold-starting (Render free tier) - retry after 30 seconds

 ---

-*This project demonstrates the intersection of privacy-preserving technologies, AI agents, and healthcare data to solve real-world clinical challenges.*
+*This project demonstrates the intersection of privacy-preserving technologies, AI agents, Model Context Protocol (MCP), and healthcare data to solve real-world clinical challenges.*